mofe-stack/CreamyKeys/README.md

 System-wide keyboard typing sounds for Windows, built around the Opera GX "Creamy Keyboard" mod samples.

 It lives in the system tray next to the clock (check behind the `^` arrow if you don't see the keycap icon).
 Click the icon to mute or unmute.
-Right-click it — two-finger tap on a touchpad — to open the menu with volume, start with Windows, and exit.
+Right-click it (two-finger tap on a touchpad) to open the menu with volume, start with Windows, and exit.

 **Install:** grab `CreamyKeys.zip` from [Releases](https://github.com/mofe-stack/CreamyKeys/releases), unzip it anywhere, run `CreamyKeys.exe`.
 Nothing else to set up.
 Or build it yourself with the compiler that ships with Windows: